Kinovea/kinovea-docs/source/annotation/style_and_opacity.rst

 Each drawing can then be configured to use different visibility options.

 In general terms drawings have a fade-in ramp, an opaque section and a fade-out ramp.
+The default options make drawings fully visible on their key image and fade in and out in the neighboring frames.
+When drawings are tracked they stay opaque during the section of video where they are tracked.

 Always visible
 **************